Are you wondering what to do when child support is not being paid? Keep reading to find out your best next move.

 What if a spouse refuses to pay?
 There are many law enforcement tools that an attorney can help a single parent to enact.

-In this manner, the money doesn’t pass through your ex’s hands at all.
+In this manner, the money doesn’t pass through your ex’s hands.
 It goes straight to you.
-For child support situations, up to 50% of a person’s weekly paycheck can be taken and put towards appropriate payment.
+For child support, up to 50% of a person’s weekly paycheck can be taken towards appropriate payment.

 The state can also intercept a person’s yearly tax refund and put it towards child support payments.

 On top of these matters, the state can make it very hard for your ex to live peacefully while avoiding paying child support.
 A person who avoids payments can have their license suspended or revoked.
-Their passport can be restricted, preventing them from traveling out of the country.
+Their passport can be restricted, preventing them from traveling abroad.

 They may even be found of contempt of court, a charge which could put them behind bars.

-It’s best to speak with an experienced attorney to determine which of these different tactics may be best used in your particular situation.
+It’s best to speak with an experienced attorney to determine the best tactics in your particular situation.
 A judge has to approve all requests, and it may take many weeks before an enforcement tool is officially enacted.

 What To Do When Child Support Is Not Being Paid